zeecodeio/system-modeling/README.md

 ## 3. User Journeys

-A **User Journey** describes the end-to-end experience of a user interacting with the system.
+[**User Journey**](./User-Journey.md) describes the end-to-end experience of a user interacting with the system.
 It helps visualize the flow of actions users take to achieve their goals, highlighting pain points, key interactions, and moments of delight.

 ## 4. Architectural Specification of the Solution